-EXPANDING INK is a new 4 week workshop with artist Sofie Dieu!
+EXPANDING INK is a 4 workshop with artist Sofie Dieu!
 In this class you’ll learn the basics of black ink painting and how these techniques can be adapted to your own style, and you’ll be encouraged to explore your own unique relationship with ink painting.

 Each week is dedicated to a series of techniques, skills and personal explorations.
 You will learn about classic and contemporary ink masters and how they have pushed the boundaries of painting in their own work, plus types of ink, brushes and paper will also be covered.